Internode NBN Internet Plans & Prices

 Internode NBN Coverage

-Internode NBN coverage is largely subject to the rollout by the NBN’s wholesale operator, NBN Co.
+Internode NBN coverage is largely subject to the network operated by the NBN’s wholesale operator, NBN Co.
 Internode is part of the iiNet family and as such uses much of its infrastructure.
 Internode’s NBN coverage spans across most capital cities, as well as the Hume corridor from Sydney through to Melbourne.
 Internode on its website features an ‘NBN checker’ so you can see if your address is covered or not.

 Internode Features & Bonuses

 Internode includes many bonuses, features and extra ‘stuff’ with its NBN and internet plans as a whole.
 Internode boasts entertainment, call packs, premium modems and more.

-- Entertainment: For $10 a month extra Internode bundles in a Fetch TV entertainment pack, including a Fetch Mini, 30 movies each month and more.
+- Entertainment: Internode bundles in a Fetch TV entertainment pack on selected plans, which includes a Fetch Mini, 30 movies each month and more.

-- Call Packs: Internode offers both NBN phone (for selected customers) and VoIP services, and from $5 a month includes a certain amount of call credit.
+- Call Packs: Internode offers both NBN phone (for selected customers) and VoIP services, and call packs.

 These three key features make Internode not just a barebones NBN and internet provider, but a fully-fledged service provider for internet, streaming and home phone needs.

 Internode NBN Plans

-Across the NBN, Internode offers a plans across four of the most common speed tiers – NBN 12, NBN 25, NBN 50 and NBN 100.
-There is the choice of either a month-to-month or six month contract, with the former attracting a a larger modem fee.
-Internode also states a delivery charge of $15 may also apply for modems, regardless of contract.
-Internode’s NBN plans are available across FTTP, FTTB, and FTTN connections with an additional subset of plans available for HFC, FTTC and fixed wireless customers.
+Across the NBN, Internode offers plans across four of the most common speed tiers – NBN 12, NBN 25, NBN 50 and NBN 100, as well as both Superfast NBN 250 and Ultrafast NBN 1000.
+All plans are available on a month-to-month contract, with the option to BYO modem or add one at checkout.
+Internode’s NBN plans are available across FTTP, FTTB, and FTTN connections, with an additional subset of plans available for HFC, FTTC and fixed wireless customers.
 Let’s take a look at the Internode NBN broadband plans and what plans and prices are on offer.